13 Team Chat Apps to Drive Your Business

 Top Ryver features:

-To help you find what you’ve missed and keep the chat focused, Twist turns every chat into a thread.
+To help you find what you’ve missed and keep the discussion focused, Twist turns every chat into a thread on a particular topic that’s relevant to you.
 You either have to comment on an existing thread or start a new one.

 Top Twist features: